rdoh555/CSE151NEWS/README.md

 - **Label Distribution**: Even split between classes, visualized using `sns.countplot`.
 - **Title and Text Length**: Added new features `title_length` and `text_length` to assess the distribution of title and text lengths.
 - **Word Count in Titles**: Calculated word count for each title and found a diverse range of title lengths.
+- **Word Count in Texts**: Applied same metric as above but to article text in particular.

 ## Future Directions